2468shrm/Pico-Robotic-Controller/README.md

 to the VCCB of the level shifter.

 ### Motor Control
-There are two main interfaces for
+There are two main interfaces for controlling motors and servos.
+1. PWM/Servo interface.
+Eight (8) conventional PWM/Servo connections.
+1. There is also a dedicated motor control interface to connect to a custom, 4 channel, low-current, motor driver board.

-#### PWM / Servo
+#### PWM/Servo

-I2C bus 0, I2C address 0x0
+The PWM/Servo interface uses the first 8 channels of a PCA9685 PWM generator (I2C bus 0, I2C address 0x0).

 <table>
   <tr style="background-color:#404040">
     <th>Channel</th>